ODM2/YODA-File/README.md

 ===============

 ###Getting Started with YODA
 YODA is an observational data encoding format using YAML.

-* [Blank YODA Excel Templates](https://github.com/ODM2/YODA-File/tree/master/excel_templates) - Get the blank templates and get started.
+* [Blank YODA Excel Templates](https://github.com/ODM2/YODA-File/tree/master/excel_templates) - Get blank templates and get started.
+The [Time Series template](https://github.com/ODM2/YODA-File/tree/master/excel_templates/time_series) is ready to use.
 * [Example Excel Templates and YODA files](https://github.com/ODM2/YODA-File/tree/master/examples) - View examples that have been populated with data.
+* [YODA Documentation](https://github.com/ODM2/YODA-File/tree/master/doc) - Read the YODA File Specification and other documentation.

 ###Goals
 We developed the **YAML Observation Data Archive & Exchange (YODA) File Format** to serve as a specification for human-readable, machine-parseable, text-based data files that accommodate the full diversity of critical zone science data -- such as hydrological time series, soil profile geochemistry, biodiversity transects, etc. -- that can be organized with the [Observations Data Model v2 (ODM2)](https://github.com/ODM2/ODM2)  Specifically, we designed the YODA File format to meet the following requirements:

 * **Easy for humans to read and use**.
 Anyone opening the file in a text editor or spreadsheet application should be able to intuitively understand the contents of the file's structured metadata header and comma-separated data table.
 * **Easy for machines to parse and generate**.
 The file should be very easy to parse and validate with the wide variety of software tools used by scientists.
 * **Group results into a single data array** similar to how scientists most commonly view their data, but also conforming to the metadata requirements of an [ODM2](https://github.com/ODM2/ODM2) [Dataset](https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md).
 * **Serve as a self-describing archival file format** that is readily accepted by earth and environmental science data repositories, such as [IEDA EarthChem Library](http://www.earthchem.org/library) or [Knowledge Network for Biocomplexity (KNB)](https://knb.ecoinformatics.org/)

+In addition, we are developing the [YODA Tools](https://github.com/ODM2/YodaTools) library to assist with the creation, validation and parsing of YODA Files.

 ###Design Vision
-A YODA File follows the data serialization and interchange format of [YAML](http://en.wikipedia.org/wiki/YAML) ("YAML Ain't Markup Language"), a superset of [JSON](http://www.json.org/) (JavaScript Object Notation) which can be readily parsed by any modern computer language.
-In addition, by YODA File convention, most data will be contained within a comma-separated data array table that can be easily parsed by a spreadsheet application into data columns.
+A YODA File follows the data serialization and interchange format of [YAML](http://en.wikipedia.org/wiki/YAML) ("YAML Ain't Markup Language"), a superset of [JSON](http://www.json.org/) (JavaScript Object Notation).
+YAML can be readily [parsed by any modern computer language](http://yaml.org/).

+The key feature of a YODA file that distiguishes it from generic YAML is that a YODA file (1) organizes data into a comma-separated data array (table) with multiple columns and rows, and (2) provides all the metadata of an [ODM2](https://github.com/ODM2/ODM2) [Dataset](https://github.com/ODM2/ODM2/blob/master/doc/ODM2Docs/core_datasets.md) so that the data array can be parsed by software into an [ODM2](https://github.com/ODM2/ODM2) database instance.

 A YODA File will be structurally validated against required and optional ODM2 fields and controlled vocabularies using [JSON Schema](http://json-schema.org/), which provides a means for documenting the YODA File Schema and set of software tools for validating any JSON file against our schema.
 This **work in progress** can be found in the [YODA-Tools repository](https://github.com/ODM2/YODA-Tools).